obidose/ed-handbook/docs/referrals.md

     - Available locally but service is very stretched
     - **Try to limit out-of-hours referrals**
     - See referral guidelines for when to refer after hours *(document pending)*

+### :material-stomach: **Gastroenterology**
+!!! warning "Service Stretched"
+    - Local service is very stretched
+    - Struggling to provide comprehensive on-call service
+    - **Someone will always be on-call for emergency upper GI bleed**
+    - **Most other cases** will generally be managed by the general medical team in first instance
+    - **Usually consult general medicine first unless critical**

+### :material-hospital-box: **Oncology**
+!!! info "Comprehensive Local Service"
+    - **Fairly comprehensive oncology service** in Palmerston North Hospital
+    - **During daytime**: Separate haematology and oncology registrars who will manage respective patients
+    - **Out of hours**: Registrars cross cover each other

 ### :material-heart: **Cardiology**
 !!! example "Referral Pathways"